repco-org/repco/packages/repco-graphql/README.md

 # repco-graphql
-Dieses package stellt die mit [PostGraphile](https://www.graphile.org/postgraphile/) erzeugte GraphQl API bereit.
+This package provides the GraphQl API created with [PostGraphile](https://www.graphile.org/postgraphile/).

-Wir benutzen einen eigenen inflector für das naming in der API um die Bezeichnungen intuitiver zumachen.
+We use a custom inflector for naming in the API to make the names more intuitive.